What the study found

 Key points

-- A hierarchically solvating electrolyte was built from THP, MP, LiDFOB, and trifluorotoluene.
+- A hierarchically solvating electrolyte was designed from THP, MP, LiDFOB, and TFT.

-- The electrolyte helped form a compact, homogeneous SEI with organic and inorganic components.
+- A compact, homogeneous SEI formed with both organic and inorganic components.

 - Li||Li symmetric cells cycled for more than 6000 hours at −25°C.